 Keep posts clean and safe.
 Posts containing vulgar language or jokes, slurs, defamatory statements, and images containing nudity, violence, etc., are prohibited.

 Respect member privacy.
 Do not collect, store or publish any personal information of other members made available through the forums.
 Please keep forum discussions in the forums and do not publish or reproduce them outside the forums.

 Use the right channel.
-If you have a question or comment regarding your individual SFA membership, advertising or billing, the Solution Center may not be the right place to seek assistance, and we encourage you to contact your representative.
+If you have a question or comment specific to your individual SFA membership/use of benefits, advertising or billing, the Solution Center may not be the right place to seek assistance.
+We encourage you to contact your representative.
 However, if you have a general question that benefits the entire community, please feel free to post.